seniorglez/UdachnyMC/README.md

 ### Prerequisites

-First of all download and store the Minecraft server you want to use in the ServerControler directory.
-You can get one from the [Mojang website](https://www.minecraft.net/en-us/download/server/).

 #### Maven

 ou need to download docker from the package manager of your distribution, from brew if you use MacOS or [from here](https://maven.apache.org/install.html) if you use Windows.